Conditions of access

 Permit

-The following activities can only be undertaken on SA Water’s land when authorised by a permit.
-To apply for a permit, see Event and activity requests:
+The following activities can only be undertaken on reservoir reserves when authorised by a permit.
+To apply for a permit, see Event and access requests: all permit holders must adhere to their permit’s specific terms and conditions.

 Community Event Applications